mbbischoff/website/_posts/2013-10-5-the-best-of-times.md

 > Congratulations, Matthew.
 I never met you in person, but I remember when you started because I overheard someone in the elevator talking about you.
 It was something like: Wow.
 I just met this new hire, a whiz kid, who's going to do incredible things here.
 And then some back and forth about who is it?
 What's he working on, etc.
 >
-> That's been a while, but it's not very often that you overhear something like that, and it stuck in my mind. ==Glad you were able to make your mark here at the Times.== All the best in your new adventures!
+> That's been a while, but it's not very often that you overhear something like that, and it stuck in my mind.
+Glad you were able to make your mark here at the Times.
+All the best in your new adventures!

 **I hope I made that mark after all.**